EEEYeSeong/AvatarSense/README.md

 User-friendly VR tracking device based on Slime VR (but more compact!)

+While using Oculus Quest 2, I felt the need for full-body tracking, so I started a project to create a tracker based on SlimeVR to implement it myself.
+In order to improve the inconvenience of existing DIY trackers, I designed the connection between trackers to be detachable with a USB-C to C cable for easy storage and maintenance.
+For the sensor, I chose ICM-45686 after considering performance and price by referring to the SlimeVR documentation, and designed the circuit diagram and PCB based on it.
+I modified and optimized the circuit based on feedback, and completed the case design with 3D modeling.

 ## Reason for starting the project

 I started this project to try out full body tracking with Oculus Quest 2 because I was intrigued when I saw some people doing full body tracking.